gpskentzos/DATA5322-CancerGenomeAtlas-Analysis/blog/post.md

 Matrix Completion verified that the data has genuine low-rank structure - a relatively small number of underlying biological patterns explain most of what we observe.
 This is exactly what you'd expect from a disease where a handful of molecular subtypes drive most of the variation.
 The algorithm wasn't just interpolating gaps; it was learning the hidden architecture of the data.

 K-Means Clustering partitioned 529 tumors into four natural groups.
 When those groups were compared against known clinical labels, the alignment was striking.
-The mathematical clusters corresponded to Luminal A, Luminal B, HER2-enriched, and Triple-Negative - the same four subtypes that oncologists painstakingly characterized over decades of research.
+The mathematical clusters were consistent with the four known subtypes - Luminal A, Luminal B, HER2-enriched, and Triple-Negative, the same groups that oncologists painstakingly characterized over decades of research.

 Hierarchical Clustering built a family tree of tumor relationships.
 The dendrogram didn't just produce the same four groups - it revealed their internal structure and relative distances.
 Some subtypes are more alike; others are more distinct.
 The tree reflects real biological relationships, not arbitrary cuts.